 First there was the Neo Pocket FlashMasta and the Neo Pocket LinkMasta.
 I’ve used the Blue Version of the LinkMasta since 2011 and bought a new red 3D printed case for it last year.

-Today I’m finally testing the Sega Pri Fun printer that I bought 4-5 years ago.
-Back then it was still sealed.
+Today, I’m finally testing the Sega Pri Fun printer that I bought 4-5 years ago.
+Back then, it was still sealed.

 The printer was marketed by Sega in 1995 as an add-on for the Pico and Saturn game consoles.
-You won’t find much information about it in the WWW except a small article at Sega Retro or a commercial on YouTube.
+You won’t find much information about it on the WWW except a small article at Sega Retro and a commercial on YouTube.

 Recently I found a CDI 220/00 with Mini MMC mainboard.
 It’s a heavy and bulky unit that contains lot of PCBs, wires, screws and metal parts.
-It’s one of the first consumer CD-i players, later models have all components on one single mainboard (Mono).
+It’s one of the first consumer CD-i players.
+Later models have all components on one single mainboard (Mono).

 I’ve been struggling with a weak PC-FX laser for quite some time.
-What kept me from changing the laser or pickup unit was that having to take apart (and put it together later) the PC-FX is something you wouldn’t wish your worst enemy.
-However, getting close to the drive unit is surprisingly easy, just follow this guide.
+What kept me from changing the laser or pickup unit was that having to take the PC-FX apart and put it back together later is something you wouldn’t wish your worst enemy.
+A complete disassembly can be found here.
+However, getting close to the drive unit is surprisingly easy if you just follow this guide.